Caihanwang/BIOS823_Assignments/README.md

 ## Data Visualization and Dashboard

 ### Which state had the most PhD graduates of different fields in 2017?
+To answer the question, I choose to draw a choropleth plot to show the distribution of number of PhD graduates in the US.
+The plot is as following:

 ### Which university was the most prolific for doctoral students in each state in 2017?